This site is dedicated to all our former WAG members who have crossed the rainbow bridge. Please visit our memorial page.

 For the Weave Poles, the dog is required to enter the line of poles from right to left in the direction designated by the judge, and weave alternately down the line.
 All odd-numbered poles will be performed on the dog's left, and all even-numbered poles will on the dog's right.
 Faults are typically assessed for going past a pole on the wrong side.

 The dog remains on leash at all times.
-Basic obedience is not required, but very beneficial.
-Toward the end of the six weeks, you will be putting together 2-3 obstacles, to get a taste of how much fun Sequencing I and Sequencing II classes are going to be.
+Toward the end of the nine week class, you will be putting together 2-3 obstacles, to get a taste of how much fun Sequencing I and Sequencing II classes are going to be.

-To contact WAG for more information or to sign up for classes visit our Contacts page.
+To contact WAG for more information visit our Contacts page.